What is Home Insulation? Definition/Types/Materials

 Traditional forms of insulation – fiberglass and cellulose – are resistant to heat that is transferred through conduction.
 Traditional doesn’t always mean more efficient.
 Traditional insulation tends to poorly protect against airflow, thus contributing to discomfort in your home and energy loss.

 With our experience, we know when it comes to reducing air leakage and reducing energy bills, foam insulation is the best option since it provides both heat resistance and an air seal.
 Foam insulation throughout an entire home seals the building envelope, which doesn't allow unwanted air movement into or out of the home.

 Getting Started with a Free Estimate

-So now that you’ve learned about home insulation, you may have decided foam insulation is what is best for your home.
+So now that you’ve learned about home insulation, you need to decide which material is going to meet your needs and your expectations.

 Fiberglass and cellulose are a cheaper option and you can install both as a DIY project.
 On the flip side, they both still allow for air movement.

 Foam insulation will create an air seal and you can avoid that air movement, but it also is the more expensive option and has to be installed by a professional.

 You can also check out our budget calculator to give you a rough idea of the cost to insulate your home.